Existence and Convergence of Least-Energy Solutions Involving the Logarithmic Schr\"odinger Operator: Introduction and Main Results

 \section{Introduction and Main Results}

-In this paper, we aim to study the existence, uniqueness, and regularity of solutions to the critical semilinear equation involving the logarithmic Schrödinger operator with sublinear and subcritical logarithmic nonlinearities, i.e.
+In this paper, we aim to study the existence, uniqueness, and regularity of solutions to the critical semilinear equation involving the logarithmic Schr\"odinger operator with subcritical logarithmic nonlinearities, i.e.